rulingAnts/videoannotationtool/README.md

 A simple and robust video annotation tool designed to streamline data collection and analysis for linguistic fieldwork.

 Download the latest portable build for Windows (x64) [here](https://drive.google.com/file/d/1Cos0r0hxpJkkUguE0EgueQcGlUY7-u3b/view?usp=sharing).
+This runs right out of the download folder without any further installation or setup necessary.

 ## About the Project